Gateway Environments

 If gRPC is selected as Communication Protocol

-If Gateway Management API will communicate with gRPC gateway pods over HTTPS, Create HTTPS service for Gateway Management API access option is selected. keystore and truststore files can be uploaded in JKS or PFX format.
-In order to upload the configurations made in the Apinizer Management console to the gRPC gateway pods, the service access address Gateway Management API Access URL is entered as follows.
+If the Gateway Management API will communicate with Gateway pods over HTTPS, select the Create HTTPS service for Gateway Management API access option.
+Keystore and truststore files can be uploaded in JKS or PFX format.

 Ex: https://worker-http-service.prod.svc.cluster.local:8443